Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Introduction

-In this paper we study {how to jointly recover the community structure and estimate the interaction probabilities of gossip opinion dynamics with stubborn agents}. {The problem arises from recent development of learning interpersonal influence from group dynamics \cite{ravazzi2021learning}. } Learning influential networks from dynamics is crucial because the networks are useful for decision making and intervention, but directly collecting such data may be hard, due to topic specificity of networks \cite{cowan2018could}, consistency issues \cite{netrapalli2012learning}, and privacy concern \cite{de2018privacy}.
-Learning large-scale networks may be computationally expensive, so {recovering} communities as a coarse description is a good option. {The gossip update rule captures the random nature of real individual interactions.} It is also a fundamental element of more complex opinion models \cite{ proskurnikov2017tutorial}, and has also been extensively studied in the control literature \cite{boyd2006randomized}. {Stubborn agents play a crucial role in opinion formation \cite{acemouglu2013opinion,proskurnikov2017tutorial,ramos2015does}.} Results show that the existence of stubborn agents, which are abstractions of media, influential bloggers, and opinion leaders in practice, may explain opinion oscillation~\cite{acemouglu2013opinion}.
-An generalization of stubborn agents is to assume that each agent has some level of stubbornness with respect to its initial belief.
-This generalization is considered in the Friedkin-Johnsen model \cite{proskurnikov2017tutorial}, which has further been extended to cases with time-varying influence \cite{proskurnikov2017opinion} and issue sequences \cite{tian2018opinion}.
+We study {how to jointly recover the community structure and estimate the interaction probabilities of gossip opinion dynamics}. {The problem arises from recent investigation of learning interpersonal influence from dynamics \cite{ravazzi2021learning}. } Network data is useful for decision making, but directly collecting such data can be hard, due to topic specificity~\cite{cowan2018could}, consistency issues \cite{netrapalli2012learning}, and privacy concern \cite{de2018privacy}.
+Learning large-scale networks may be computationally expensive, so {recovering} communities as a coarse description is a good option. {The gossip update rule captures the random nature of individual interactions.} It is a fundamental element of many opinion models \cite{ proskurnikov2017tutorial}, and has also been extensively studied \cite{boyd2006randomized}. {Stubborn agents, such as media and opinion leaders, play a crucial role in opinion formation \cite{ramos2015does}.} The paper~\cite{acemouglu2013opinion} shows that the existence of stubborn agents can explain opinion oscillation.
+A generalization of stubborn agents is to assume that each agent has some level of stubbornness with respect to its initial belief.
+This generalization is considered by the Friedkin–Johnsen model and its extensions \cite{proskurnikov2017opinion,tian2018opinion}.